Underwater metal detecting is something that has been getting about as popular as metal detecting on land.

 The Garrett Mark II boasts a unique, groundbreaking technology in the form of a patented Discrete Trash Elimination mode that discriminates, unlike any conventional pulse induction metal detector.

-Now, thanks to the microprocessor driven, Garrett Sea Hunter Mark II, you can exclude trash items from detection with little or no effect on objectives with a similar conductivity.
+Now, thanks to the microprocessor-driven Garrett Sea Hunter Mark II, you can exclude trash items from detection with little or no effect on objectives with a similar conductivity.

 Only switch on the Garrett Sea Hunter II’s Discrete Trash Elimination mode, set the dial to remove pull tabs from detection, and you will still get signals from most thin gold rings.
-This original search style helps you to zero in on precious treasure without digging up a lot of rubbish.
+This original search style helps you zero in on precious treasure without digging up a lot of rubbish.

 Overall, the Garrett Sea Hunter Mark II is ideal for hunting on the shore, diving, or snorkeling.
 Submerged headphones included.
-It also perfect for fresh or saltwater.
+It is also perfect for fresh or saltwater.

-Beat induction, the ability to discriminate small metal bits is included by a number of the attributes which come with this particular metal detector.
+Beat induction, the ability to discriminate small metal bits, is included by a number of the attributes which come with this particular metal detector.
 It includes submersible cans and has great discrimination features.

 Underwater metal detectors Buying Guide